STOIE/recipes/recipes/black_pepper_sauce/README.md

 #### Method

-1. Pound the black peppercorns in a mortar.
-Ditto with the fermented black soybeans.
-Finely mince the aromatics.
+1. Pound the black peppercorns in a mortar and set aside.
+1. Pound the douchi also and set aside.
-1. Medium flame, fry the onion til transluscent; then the shallot and garlic, and finally the pounded douchi and the chili.
-Add the sauces and the pounded black peppercorn, swap the flame to low.
+1. On medium heat, fry the onion til transluscent.
+1. Then, add and fry the shallot and garlic.
+1. Finally adding and frying the douchi and the chili.
+1. Add the sauces and the pounded black peppercorn, and set to low heat.
-1. Fry for a minute or two until it's starting to clump together, then add the water.
-Cook until reduced down to a pasty consistency, ~5 minutes.
+1. Fry for a further minute or two until it's starting to clump together, then add the water.
-1. Season, mix well, heat off, jar up.
+1. Continue to cook until reduced down to a pasty consistency, ~5 minutes.
+1. Season with sugar, salt and MSG.
+1. Mix everything together well and then remove from heat.
+1. Jar up for storage.